ship-public/ship-circleci-orb/README.md

 * [Email us](mailto:hello@shipapp.io) to get your Orb API key.

+* **Opt-in to use of third-party orbs on your CircleCI organization’s Security settings page**.

 * Identify a CircleCI workflow you want to integrate with Ship.

 ## Adding Ship to your CircleCI workflows